arogozhnikov/arogozhnikov.github.io/_posts/2016-04-28-demonstrations-for-ml-courses.markdown

 ## Demos by Andrej Karpathy

-Andrej Karpathy prepared a bulk of demos with same interface for different classification algorithms:
+Andrej Karpathy prepared a bulk of demos with the same interface for different classification algorithms:

 <table>